 Proposition 39 was headed for a momentous victory Tuesday night in California, with voters overwhelmingly supporting the measure to close a corporate tax loophole and pump $1 billion a year and tens of thousands of jobs into California.
 The initiative appeared to be garnering the most votes out of three statewide tax measures, and signified a rare instance of voters approving a new stream of revenues for California's thread-bare treasury.

 According to independent analyses, passage of Proposition 39 would add billion to state revenue.
-It would also remove the advantage of buying new or contoured, foam facilities, installing additional hospital beds or hiring teaching and factory employees out-of-state.
+It would also bring back tech and R&D for medical devises like ResMed CPAP masks for sleep appnea with more factory employees out-of-state.
+As well as enhance our silicon valy locally.

 Despite being public schools, charter schools are not provided a facility, or space, when they are approved by their authorizer.
 Enter Proposition 39.
 The idea behind Prop.
 39 is that all public school students deserve a quality space to learn.